Disclosure: We earn from purchases made through us

-- Best large capacity: Cuisinart TOA-60 Air Fryer Toaster Oven.
+- Best air fryer toaster oven: Cuisinart TOA-60 Air Fryer Toaster Oven.

 - Most versatile: Philips Premium Airfryer XXL HD9650/96.

-- Best for small cooking: GoWISE USA 3.7-Quart Programmable Air Fryer with 8 Cook Presets.
+- Best small air fryer: GoWISE USA 3.7-Quart Programmable Air Fryer with 8 Cook Presets.

-- Best for families: Breville Smart Oven Air Fryer.
+- Best large capacity for families: Breville Smart Oven Air Fryer.